naumanafzal/PhotoGallery/README.md

 To Run the Code

-Please Signup on https://api.unsplash.com and Replace client_id in string.xml file
+Please Signup on https://api.unsplash.com and Replace client_id in strings.xml file

 To give you an opportunity to showcase your engineering knowledge and skills, this take home exercise will have you build a simple but non trivial mobile app.
 During your interview, this app